Rio Grande Southern Railroad: Equipment

 As the Rio Grande Southern was not a wealthy railroad for most of its life, the locomotives owned were all second (or more) hand, mostly from the D&RGW.
 Many RGS locomotives purchased were pretty old and heavily worn, some having been pulled from storage lines that were intended to hold locomotives prepared for scrap.
 Most of the RGS Rolling stock was leased from the D&RGW for frequent use between Durango and Ridgway.
 The RGS did however manage to have their own fleet of freight equipment (for a time) and passenger cars, as well as cabooses, all of which were purchased second hand from the defunct Rio Grande Western as well as the D&RG and had to be heavily overhauled.
 The RGS also managed to have their own snow fighting equipment as mentioned above, and of course, the Galloping Geese Railcars.
 Later on, they purchased some boxcars from the Colorado and Southern narrow-gauge railroad system for the last few years of the railroad's life.

 Preserved locomotives

-While the Rio Grande Southern route may be long gone, reclaimed by nature and newer development of civilization, there are still many artifacts from the railroad that still exist today.
-Such as structures on or along the original right of way, as well as equipment and rolling stock.
+While the tracks of the Rio Grande Southern have been torn up, and the of the right of way reclaimed by nature, incorporated into state highway 145, or built over by more recent development, there are still many artifacts from the railroad that still exist today.
+This includes structures on or along the original right of way, along with equipment and rolling stock.
 The RGS had many different locomotives that ran on the line throughout its life, but with the exception of locomotives that were leased and the motors/geese, very few remain today.